Nobody (Wonder Girls song): Live performances and promotion

 The Wonder Girls had their official comeback on the weekend of September 26–28, 2008, performing on KBS's Music Bank, MBC's Show!
 Music Core, and SBS's Inkigayo.
 At the end of October, the group briefly used the "Rainstone Remix" of the song.
 A video of their M Countdown performance from October 9, 2008 was posted to Mnet's official YouTube channel on November 18, and soon became the most viewed K-pop video on the platform.
 In 2011, it became the first K-pop video to surpass 50 million views.
 At the 2008 Mnet KM Music Festival on November 15, 2008, Wonder Girls performed a tango version and a disco version of "Nobody".
 The rest of the remixes debuted at the 23rd Golden Disc Awards on December 10, which showcased each Wonder Girl performing a short clip of a unique "Nobody" remix.
+On August 8, 2015, they performed a live band version of the song in conjunction with their 2015 comeback as a 4 member band at You Hee-yeol's Sketchbook.

 For their American live television debut, they performed "Nobody" on The Wendy Williams Show on July 20, 2009.
 They also performed it on So You Think You Can Dance on December 9.
 Their first live performance of the Japanese version of Nobody was at the Girls Award 2012 Spring/Summer by Crooz fashion event in Tokyo.
-Wonder Girls were the only Korean group to be invited at the event as one of the performing artists, aside from opening act, Code-V. On August 8, 2015, they reprised this song with instrumental version in conjunction with their 2015 comeback as a 4 members band group at You Hee-yeol's Sketchbook.
+Wonder Girls were the only Korean group to be invited at the event as one of the performing artists, aside from opening act, Code-V.